EndPointCorp/end-point-blog/2013/10/30/downstream-implications-of-data-page.html.md

 8192 bytes (8.2 kB) copied, 0.000295787 s, 27.7 MB/s
 ```

-With one assumption—that the replica is caught up to the point where the primary first saw the page as corrupted—the replica should be guaranteed to have an up-to-date copy of the page, even if other things on the master are changing and the replica’s lagging behind.
+With one assumption—​that the replica is caught up to the point where the primary first saw the page as corrupted—​the replica should be guaranteed to have an up-to-date copy of the page, even if other things on the master are changing and the replica’s lagging behind.

 Above, we did a direct copy from the replica’s version of that page back to the master...